AnchalAgrahari/python-learning/README.md

 # python-learning and practice
-Python is a programming language that lets you work quickly and integrate
+Python is a programming language that lets you work quickly and integrate, which helps to understand the structure